ngless-toolkit/ngless/docs/contents/Functions.rst

 The only compression method supported for the data sets is **gzip** (.gz).

-The encoding prediction is based on the lowest ASCII character of the fastQ file.
+The encoding prediction is built on the lowest ASCII character of the fastQ file.

-When loading a data set, quality control is performed and statistics can be visualised in a graphical user interface (GUI).
+When loading a data set, quality control is carried out and statistics can be visualised in a graphical user interface (GUI).

-The simple statistics calculated are percentage of guanine and cytosine (%GC), encoding, number of sequences and minimum/maximum sequence length.
+Simple statistics calculated are percentage of guanine and cytosine (%GC), encoding, number of sequences and minimum maximum sequence length.
 The more complex statistics calculated are the mean, median, lower quartile and upper quartile for each position of the base pairs.

 Unique